Lojasiewicz-Simon gradient inequalities for coupled Yang-Mills energy functions: ojasiewicz--Simon gradient inequalities for coupled Yang--Mills energy functions

 where $\Lambda F_A$ denotes contraction of $F_A$ with $\omega$.
 Let $\fu(E)\subset \End_\CC(E)$ denote the subbundle of skew-Hermitian endomorphisms of $E$.

-The proof of Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality_boson_Yang-Mills_energy_functional} carries over \emph{mutatis mutandis} to give
+The proof of Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality_boson_Yang--Mills_energy_function} carries over \emph{mutatis mutandis} to give

-\begin{mainthm}[{\L}ojasiewicz--Simon gradient inequality for the Yang-Mills-Higgs $L^2$-energy functional] Let $X$ be a compact, K{\"a}hler manifold of complex dimension $n \geq 1$ and $E$ be a complex vector bundle with Hermitian metric $H$ over $X$.
+\begin{mainthm}[{\L}ojasiewicz--Simon gradient inequality for the Yang--Mills--Higgs energy function] Let $X$ be a compact, K{\"a}hler manifold of complex dimension $n \geq 1$ and $E$ be a complex vector bundle with Hermitian metric $H$ over $X$.
 Let $A_1$ be a smooth reference connection on the principal frame bundle for $E$.
-Assume that $d = 2n\geq 2$ and $p \in (1,\infty)$ obey one of the conditions in Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality_boson_Yang-Mills_energy_functional}.
+Assume that $d = 2n\geq 2$ and $p \in (1,\infty)$ obey one of the conditions in Theorem \ref{mainthm:Lojasiewicz-Simon_gradient_inequality_boson_Yang--Mills_energy_function}.
 Then the gradient map,